Top 10 Skills Every CMO Needs

-It’s not easy to be today’s CMOs.
+It’s not easy to be CMOs today.
 They are tasked with everything from lead generation to digital strategy, sales support and even product development, and these are just a small part of the ever-growing list of responsibilities modern CMOs are asked to take on.

 1. Agility